botbotbotbot/spaceII/README.md

 #TODO: a font showcase based on quotes we like from books we're both reading

 #TODO: start using jade instead of html (no closing tags, hehe)

+#TODO: Make a company that does something super super super conceptual, and make a really convincing website for it, including a national recognition section filled with fake logos